Fox520/pushyy/README.md

 NB: File name must be python_notification_handler.py
 ```
 5. Open `PlatformIntermediate.java` from your `libs/` folder:
-    a.
-If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
+    - If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
-    b.
-If you did not, delete the `com.waterfall.youtube...` line
+    - If you did not, delete the `com.waterfall.youtube...` line

 6. Open `KivyFirebaseMessagingBackgroundExecutor.java` from your `libs/` folder:
-    a.
-If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
+    - If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
-    b.
-If you did not, delete the `com.waterfall.youtube...` line
+    - If you did not, delete the `com.waterfall.youtube...` line

 Limitations
 --------------